Accelerate the Warm-up Stage in the Lasso Computation via a Homotopic Approach: Discussion

-We notice that the above proposition requires a strong condition on the model matrix $X$ in order to achieve the support recovery.
+We notice that the above proposition requires a strong condition on the model matrix $X$ to achieve the support recovery.
 Releasing the conditions in the above proposition is an interesting future research topic.